jupyter/nbviewer.org-deploy/README.md

   2. install docker (follow Docker's own instructions)
   3. clone this repo in `/srv/nbviewer-deploy`
   4. setup letsencrypt (TODO: docs)
 - Load-balancing is handled in fastly.
-If a new nbviewer instance is added, fastly must be told manually about the new host.
+If a new nbviewer server or instance is added, fastly must be told manually about the new host.
 Fastly has an API, so this can be automated in the future, but is not yet.